A multiscale numerical approach to investigate interfacial mass transfer in three phase flow: application to metallurgical bottom-blown ladles: Introduction

 Measuring local quantities in the fluid system requires more sophisticated measurement techniques, so the flow has historically been studied by measuring and analyzing a few global quantities: the open-eye size, the fragmentation of the slag layer and the rate of mass transfer.
+The latter has been thoroughly investigated by Conejo \cite{conejo2020physical} and Liu\cite{liu2024development} by studying the effect of various physical and geometrical parameters on the mass transfer.
 Numerical simulations, on the other hand, can greatly improve the understanding of the fluid dynamics in gas-stirred ladles since they allow for easier measurements of local quantities and better visualisation of the flow behaviour.
 While the first simulations on the topic date more than 20 years back \cite{guo2000modeling, alexiadis2004spot}, with the computational power available today increasingly complex simulations have become possible \cite{liu2019review}.
 In particular, while the earliest simulations mainly focused on the flow patterns in the ladle, linking it to the mass transfer by means of models and theories, more recent studies started to address the mass transfer problem itself \cite{senguttuvan2017modeling, joubert2021}.
 There are however still some gaps in the understanding of the problem.
 Furthermore, most of the studies involving numerical simulations do not resolve the turbulent flow explicitly, but they rather use turbulence models such as large eddy simulations or Reynolds-averaged Navier-Stokes to treat smaller scale phenomena.
 Only recently some studies on ladles have been performed using direct numerical simulations (DNS) that solve turbulence to the smallest scales \cite{li2021toward, li2023large}.
 Lastly, the majority of numerical studies has focused on the hydrodynamic problem and ignores resolving mass transfer.